bmerrickBoomi/BoomiKubernetesLocal/README.md

 In order to access the API, the Shared Web Server API Type needs to be set to Gateway on the migrated Boomi runtime.

-The Public URL for the Location Settings in APIM should be set to
+The Public URL for the Location Settings and Developer Portal in APIM should be set to

 ```
 https://localhost:443